samir-ware/SlothCreator/Sources/SlothCreator/SlothCreator.docc/GettingStarted.md

 # Getting Started with Sloths

 This is a test line .
 Create a sloth and assign personality traits and abilities to your Sloth.
+Have fun!!

 @Metadata {
     @PageImage(purpose: card, source: "gettingStarted-card", alt: "The profile images for a regular sloth and an ice sloth.")